Senpaiyaa/Point-Of-Sale/README.md

 ### Prerequisites

-Use XAMPP to test this application
+Use XAMPP to use this application

 ```
 https://www.apachefriends.org/index.html
 ```

+## Deployment

+This is tested only on localhost using XAMPP.
+Note that I'm currently fixing the broken files and the DocumentRoot of this app.

 ## Built With